elbhednam/lidar/README.md

 ## Features

-- **Catalog.R**: Includes R code for loading, manipulating, and visualizing lidar point clouds.
+- **catalog.R**: Includes R code for loading, manipulating, and visualizing lidar point clouds.
 You can perform various operations such as filtering, segmentation, and feature extraction on the point cloud data.

-- **Regression.py**: Implements linear regression to model relationships between variables.
+- **regression.py**: Implements linear regression to model relationships between variables.
 Uses RFE to select features.